Agreement

 Section 1

-During the life of this Agreement, no strikes or work stoppages shall be caused or sanctioned by the Union, no employee shall engage in any strike or work stoppage including sympathy strikes, and no lockouts shall be entered upon by the Employer.
+During the life of this Agreement, no strikes or work stoppages shall be caused or sanctioned by the Union, no employee shall engage in any strike or work stoppage including, but not limited to, sympathy strikes, and no lockouts shall be entered upon by the Employer.
 Any action of the Employer in closing stations during a general strike, riot, or civil commotion for protection of station and property shall not be deemed a lockout.

 Section 2

-It shall not be a violation of this Agreement and shall not be cause for discharge or discipline if an employee refuses to enter property of another company involved in a lawful primary labor dispute or refuses to go through or work behind a lawful primary picket line.
+It shall not be a violation of this Agreement and shall not be cause for discharge or discipline if an employee refuses to enter property of another company involved in a lawful primary labor dispute, including the lawful primary picket line of the Union party to this Agreement, or refuses to go through or work behind a lawful primary picket line.

 Section 3